 Our Low-Cost Structure.
 Our low-cost structure, built around low aircraft ownership cost, fuel efficiency and low operational costs, is our key strategic advantage.
 Our unit costs, measured by Adjusted CASM including net interest, were among the lowest in the industry for the year ended December 31, 2020.
 Our Adjusted CASM including net interest, stage length adjusted to 1,000 miles, for the year ended December 31, 2020 was 10.30¢, compared to an average of 16.52¢ for the airlines we refer to as the "Big Four" carriers (American Airlines, Delta Air Lines, Southwest Airlines and United Airlines), an average of 16.25¢ for the airlines we refer to as the "Middle Three" carriers (Alaska Airlines, Hawaiian Airlines and JetBlue Airways), 8.35¢ for Allegiant and 10.00¢ for Spirit, respectively.
 Comparatively, for the year ended December 31, 2019 prior to the impacts of the pandemic, our Adjusted CASM including net interest, stage length adjusted to 1,000 miles was 7.84¢, compared to an average of 12.93¢ for the big Four carriers, an average of 11.70¢ for the Middle Three carriers, 8.79¢ for Allegiant and 8.09¢ for Spirit, respectively.
-Based on publicly available information, during the year ended December 31, 2019, 90% of domestic passengers were carried by an airline with unit costs higher than ours by 35% or greater, and over half of domestic passengers were carried by an airline with unit costs higher than ours by 70% or greater, with unit costs measured as Adjusted CASM including net interest, adjusted for stage length.
+Based on publicly available information, during the year ended December 31, 2019, 90% of domestic passengers were carried by an airline with unit costs higher than ours by 70% or greater, with unit costs measured as Adjusted CASM including net interest, adjusted for stage length.